-WOW: Collect together a range of objects and use them to talk about what they are made of.
+WOW suggestion: Collect together a range of objects and use them to talk about what they are made of.

 - LC1 Can you find and group items made of the same material and suggest why they are made of the material? - LC2 What material can a spoon be made out of and why?
 What would not be a suitable material for a spoon?
-(Explore other objects which can be made from different materials and suggest unsuitable materials for the objects.) - LC3 What are the advantages and disadvantages of different materials? - LC4 Which solid objects can change shape if you squash, bend, stretch or twist them? - LC5 Why was John Dunlop/Charles Macintosh/John McAdam important? - LC6 Can you compare how different materials are used in school and in the grounds/local area and record your observations. - LC7 Reflection: Each group will take a different material and give a presentation about their chosen material.
+(Explore other objects which can be made from different materials and suggest unsuitable materials for the objects children could make own questions) - LC3 What are the advantages and disadvantages of different materials? - LC4 Which solid objects can change shape if you squash, bend, stretch or twist them? - LC5 Why was John Dunlop/Charles Macintosh/John McAdam important? - LC6 Can you compare how different materials are used in school and in the grounds/local area and record your observations? (children could choose) - LC7 Reflection: Each group will take a different material and give a presentation about their chosen material.